 CONFIGURATION ELEMENT DESCRIPTION Code NCN02 Name Ensure that there are no unused ports on a distributed vSwitch port group.
 Description The number of ports in a distributed port group can be adjusted to exactly match the number of virtual machines assigned to that port group.
 Risk or Control Limiting the number of ports in a port group limits the potential for a virtual machine administrator, either accidentally or maliciously, to move a virtual machine to an unauthorized network.
-Recommendation Level DMZ Parameters or Objects Configuration "Number of Ports" setting in the settings page of a port group.
+This is especially relevant if the management network is on a distributed switch, because it might help prevent someone from putting a rogue virtual machine on this network.
+Recommendation Level DMZ.
+Parameters or Objects Configuration Number of Ports setting in the settings page of a port group.
 Test Can be done manually through the vSphere Client.
-While connected to the vCenter Server: Navigate to Home → Inventory → Networking in the vSphere Client and click on the vDS in question.
-2. Click on the "Ports" Tab.
-3. Check if all of the "ports" in the list have a virtual machine associated with them in the "connected" column.
+1.While connected to the VMware vCenter Server: Navigate to Home → Inventory → Networking in the vSphere Client and click the vDS in question.
+2.Click the Ports tab.
+3.Check if all of the ports in the list have a virtual machine associated with them in the connected column.
 The equivalent steps can be automated using scripting or the SDK.

 Each virtual network adaptor in a virtual machine has an initial MAC address assigned when the virtual adaptor is created.
 Each virtual adaptor also has an effective MAC address that filters out incoming network traffic with a destination MAC address different from the effective MAC address.
 A virtual adaptor's effective MAC address and initial MAC address are the same when they are initially created.
 However, the virtual machine's operating system might alter the effective MAC address to another value at any time.
 If the virtual machine operating system changes the MAC address, the operating system can send frames with an impersonated source MAC address at any time.
 This allows an operating system to stage malicious attacks on the devices in a network by impersonating a network adaptor authorized by the receiving network.
-System administrators can use virtual switch security profiles on ESX Server hosts to protect against this type of attack by setting two options on virtual switches.
-These options are MAC Address Changes and Forged Transmits.
+System administrators can use virtual switch security profiles on VMware ESX server hosts to protect against this type of attack by setting two options on virtual switches.
+These options are MAC "address changes" and "forged transmits."

-MAC address changes are set to accept by default, meaning that the virtual switch accepts requests to change the effective MAC address.
-The MAC Address Changes option setting affects traffic received by a virtual machine.
-To protect against MAC impersonation, this option will be set to reject, ensuring that the virtual switch does not honor requests to change the effective MAC address to anything other than the initial MAC address.
-Setting this to reject disables the port that the virtual network adaptor used to send the request.
-Therefore, the virtual network adaptor does not receive any more frames until it configures the effective MAC address to match the initial MAC address.
+MAC address changes are set to "accept" by default, meaning that the virtual switch accepts requests to change the effective MAC address.
+The MAC "address changes" setting affects traffic received by a virtual machine.
+To protect against MAC impersonation, this option will be set to "reject," ensuring that the virtual switch does not honor requests to change the effective MAC address to anything other than the initial MAC address.
+Setting this to "reject" disables the port that the virtual network adaptor used to send the request.
+The virtual network adaptor does not receive any more frames until it configures the effective MAC address to match the initial MAC address.
 The guest operating system will not detect that the MAC address change has not been honored.